 Click on the items below to find out where to recycle or properly dispose of them.

 Fond du Lac County Clean Sweep Hazardous Waste Collection

-A household and agricultural hazardous waste collection will be at the Fond du Lac County Fairgrounds Expo Building (Martin Rd. & Hwy 45, Fond du Lac).
-Date not known for 2015.
+A household and agricultural hazardous waste collection will be at the Fond du Lac County Fairgrounds Expo Building (Martin Rd. & Hwy 45, Fond du Lac) Saturday, May 2, 2015.